It must have been travel day because the pub was full this morning, nowhere to sit and charge my phone.

 I made a point to drop some £ soon after I finished my pint.
 What a wonderful evening of music!

-And they weren’t a band, they were just individuals who played there!
+And they weren’t a band, they were just individuals who played there, anyone could join!

 I popped into the pub next to my hostel to see if anything was going on.
 I knew nothing could top what I just heard but you never know.